Nudity, Body Odour, and Social Perception

 2.3 Determinants of Odour Formation

-Body odour is influenced by:
+Body odour is influenced by multiple factors, including:

 • Microbial activity on the skin